ArGilfea/TRU-IMP/ReadMe.md

 The source code is available at: https://github.com/ArGilfea/TRU-IMP

-A .dmg file for use without installation is available at:
+A .dmg file for use without installation is available at: [Google Drive](https://drive.google.com/drive/folders/1JcUJs54d8RtoR1eFdFIFpP1lycYELKjY)

+Temporary host website with infos and links:

 ## Packages Required:
 * Numpy          --For all computations